IA course

 Organizers: ICCROM, IUCN and the Norwegian Ministry of Climate and Environment

-We are seeking up to 25 participants to join the next English-language edition of the online International Workshop on Impact Assessment in a World Heritage Context (IAWH24).
-The workshop will explore how impact assessment and multidisciplinary cooperation can be useful for supporting better decision-making: both by identifying solutions for both protecting World Heritage properties, and by encouraging high-quality sustainable development.
+We are seeking up to 25 participants to join the next English-language edition of the online International Course on Impact Assessment in a World Heritage Context (IAWH24).
+The course will explore how impact assessment and multidisciplinary cooperation can be useful for supporting better decision-making: both by identifying solutions for both protecting World Heritage properties, and by encouraging high-quality sustainable development.

 Why is this course needed?